-All of the information and forms you will need to apply for HRRC review are available on the HRRC web site and at IRBNet.org, our electronic submission system.
+All of the directions, information and forms you need to apply for HRRC review of a proposed research project are available on the HRRC web site and at IRBNet.org, our electronic submission system.

 Protocols no longer are submitted on paper forms.
-All protocols must be submitted via IRBNet.
-See the HRRC web page for information.
+All protocols must be submitted electronically via IRBNet.
+See the HRRC web page for further information.

-Deadline for consideration at a convened HRRC board meeting is eight (8) working days prior to the meeting.
 Meeting schedules are posted on the HRRC web page.
+Deadline of a complete submission package including signature of the appropriate the authorizing official(s) for consideration at a convened HRRC board meeting is end of business at least eight (8) working days prior to the meeting.
 No exceptions to this deadline can be made.

 The following information is needed for every investigator involved in the project:

 * Degree, certification, qualifications, if any * Electronic Mail Address * Department * Title * Street or Campus Address City, State, Zip Office/Home Phone

 Student Investigators should also include: